mozilla/experimenter-docs/docs/onboarding/onboarding-feature-ios.md

 | read-privacy-policy        | Will open a webview where the user can read the privacy policy                      |

 ## Dismissable
 This is a property for the whole onboarding, and controls whether there is an `x` at the top of the screen or not.
-This is a simple boolean value. ex:
+This is a simple boolean value:

 ```json
 {